Wasatch Range: Ecology

 The Wasatch Range is part of the Wasatch and Uinta Mountains Level 3 Ecoregion, a temperate coniferous forest.
 Common trees include Douglas fir (Pseudotsuga menziesii), subalpine fir (Abies bifolia), Engelmann spruce (Picea engelmannii), Colorado blue spruce (Picea pungens), and quaking aspen (Populus tremuloides).
 Gambel oak (Quercus gambelii) is common on the foothills of the range from just south of Brigham City in the north, to the southern extension of the Wasatch Range.
 It is not found in the northern portion of the Range.
 Ponderosa pine (Pinus ponderosa), while abundant elsewhere in Utah is not common in this mountain range, except in plantations in Big Cottonwood Canyon southeast of Salt Lake City and in Logan Canyon, east of Logan.
 Some individual trees have been found in remote areas of the Wasatch Range that appear to be relic individuals from past populations.

 Subspecies of big sagebrush (Artemisia tridentata) dominate drier portions of the landscapes.
 Most of the sagebrush that occurs in the Wasatch Range is mountain big sagebrush (Artemisia tridentata ssp. vaseyana).
 Many of the valley bottoms at one time were occupied by basin big sagebrush (Artemisia tridentata ssp. tridentata).
 Most of this subspecies has been removed, however, because it occurred on what constitutes prime agricultural lands.
 In upper elevations, and on slightly more mesic sites than that of mountain big sagebrush, one can find subalpine big sagebrush (Artemisia tridenta ssp. spiciformis).
 This subspecies occupies productive sites and often has a lush understory of wildflowers and grasses.
 Wyoming big sagebrush (Artemisia tridentata ssp. wyomingensis) occurs at the lowest and driest elevations, although much of the Wasatch Range is above the elevation where this subspecies occurs.
 All sagebrush species, combined, provide critical habitat to greater sage grouse, a species under consideration for listing by the United States Fish and Wildlife Service.

 The Wasatch Range is home to several plants that occur nowhere other than in this area.
 Several of these are rare and restricted to narrow geological formations, while others are more widely distributed throughout the area.
 Some of the less rare endemics include five-petal cliffbush (Jamesia americana var. macrocalyx), Sierra fumewort (Corydalis caseana ssp. brachycarpa), and Utah angelica (Angelica wheeleri).

 Recreation

 In addition to ski resorts, there are hundreds of miles of mountain biking and hiking trails winding through the canyons and alpine valleys of the Wasatch Range.
 These offer backcountry access close to a large metropolitan area.
 There is rock climbing and mountaineering on the towering limestone, granite, and quartzite peaks and in many of the surrounding canyons.

-Winter recreation includes ski touring, ski mountaineering, snowshoeing.
+Winter recreation includes ski touring, ski mountaineering, and snowshoeing.

 Alpine lakes and streams offer somewhat overworked fishing opportunities.
 The Wasatch Mountain Club has regular activities.
-The Utah Native Plant Society conducts regular walks from spring until fall along the foothills of the central Wasatch Front and in adjoining canyons as the season progress.
+The Utah Native Plant Society conducts regular walks from spring until fall along the foothills of the central Wasatch Front and in adjoining canyons as the season progresses.
 Many wildflowers bloom in the late summer in Albion Basin at the top of Little Cottonwood Canyon.